OpenTibiaBR

 Customization:

-Change the file to customize the html page that will be generated.
-Use mods and lua modules as usual.browser/shell.html
+Modify the browser/shell.html file to customize the html page that will be generated.
+Use mods and lua modules as usual.

 Web Category at OTServList Brazil: